-Start local with the free SDK.
-Add the hosted dashboard when you need alerts, retained incident history, remote kill, and team visibility.
+Run one guarded agent call locally first.
+Add hosted control later when you need retained incidents, alerts, remote kill, and team visibility.

 Install with pip install agentguard47.
 Inspect the SDK on